 Description

-The K6 is a standardised design by Sir Giles Gilbert Scott made of cast iron, painted red overall with long horizontal glazing in sides.
+The K6 telephone kiosk, located in the Quayside pedestrian area of Cambridge, is a standard design created by Sir Giles Gilbert Scott.
+It is made of cast iron and is painted red overall, featuring long horizontal glazing on its sides.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.